brodieG/.myconf/notes/rchk.md

 2. cd into that folder (the `image` folder)
 3. vagrant up
 4. Follow instructions in README
+   * These have changed a lot from the original vanilla ones, but look for "Testing the installation"
+   * Be sure to use the commands in parenthesis ('starting with /opt/rchk/scripts')
-5. Remeber we can just svn update after initial checkout
+5. Remember we can just svn update after initial checkout

 We had an issue where we needed to update the LLVM installation, and to succeed we had to `vagrant destroy && vagrant up`.